 - Fort Worth Zoo – More than 7,000 native and exotic animals, as well as several indoor and outdoor exhibits.

-- Cameron Park Zoo – Waco – 52 acres of natural habitats recreated, include a 50,000-gallon coral reef saltwater aquarium.
+- Cameron Park Zoo – Waco – 52 acres of natural habitats recreated including a 50,000-gallon coral reef saltwater aquarium.
 Giraffes, lions, white rhinoceroses, and elephants live in the African Savanna, while orangutans, Sumatran tigers, and Komodo dragons live in the Asian Forest.

 - Natural Bridge Wildlife Ranch – San Antonio – a Texas-style Africa safari.
 Over 450 acres are home to animals such as southern white rhinoceroses, lemurs, and Damaraland zebras.